saeid78/Front-Trip/README.md

 ```

-This  is the Front-end part of trip finder project "https://github.com/saeid78/travelling-".
+This  is the Back-end part of trip finder project "https://github.com/saeid78/travelling-".
-# Front-Trip